fenago/chatbots-development/md/Lab_6.md

 `http://localhost:3978/foodiebot`

-At this stage, you don\'t have to provide an app ID or password.

 7. The emulator will connect to the bot (running in `app.js`).
 The app will start logging messages on the console, as shown here: